pbastowski/todo-ng2now/README.md

 *Note:* For comparison, I have copied the Aurelia code samples from the abovementioned blog.

-Well, let's see...
+So, this is not an extensive review with commentary, etc. Just side by side code and HTML.
+Let's have a look.

 ## The App itself

-Aurelia obviously wins here with much shorter code.
+Aurelia obviously wins here, with much shorter code.

 #### app.js